-3.2 Absolute abundance of AOA and AOB via qPCR
+3.2 Absolute abundance of AOA and AOB

 Figure 2.
 Time series of bacterial and archaeal amo copies per gram weight dry soil between April 2018 and February 2019 via both qPCR and reserve transcription-qPCR.
 Additionally, DNA and RNA content (ug per g dry soil), as well as NO₃⁻ and NH₄⁺ content (mg nitrogen per gram dry soil) are included.
 Mean and standard error for each time point (n=3) are represented.

 To investigate the temporal variability and impact of drought on ammonia oxidizing microbes in fen peatlands, both archaeal and bacterial ammonia oxidizers were considered.
-Although a third group known as complete ammonia oxidizing bacteria (comammox) within the Nitrospira genus has been shown to play a role in ammonia oxidation by fully converting ammonia to nitrate [66, 67], their presence was negligible in the metagenomic data for these sites.
+Although a third group known as complete ammonia oxidizing bacteria (comammox) within the Nitrospira genus has been shown to play a role in ammonia oxidation by fully converting ammonia to nitrate [66, 67], their presence was negligible in the sequencing data for these sites.
 Only 10 Nitrospira OTUs in the metagenomic dataset between April 2018 and February 2019 had over a 97.5% identification match when compared against 7 known comammox genomic sequences via nucleotide BLAST [68].
 Of these, 6 OTUs were present in the PW site and 1 in the CW site.
 The potential comammox OTUs did not display significant temporal variation in either site (Kruskal-Wallis).
 Therefore, we considered the impact of potential comammox bacteria negligible on our central question of the impact of drought dynamics on ammonia oxidation in fen peatlands.

-Quantification of AOA and AOB was implemented with both genomic data via quantitative PCR (qPCR) and transcriptomic data via reverse-transcription qPCR (RT-qPCR).
-The genomic qPCR quantification of AOA revealed that temporal dynamics of AOA were insignificant in both sites (Kruskal-Wallis).
+Quantification of AOA and AOB was implemented with both DNA-based quantitative PCR (qPCR) and RNA-based reverse-transcription qPCR (RT-qPCR), targeting amoA.
+Based on DNA, temporal dynamics of AOA abundances were insignificant in both sites (Kruskal-Wallis).
 Further, a comparison of drought AOA abundances compared to non-drought abundances were significant only in CW (Dunn, k = 2, p = 0.047).
-In contrast, genomic qPCR quantification of B-amoA displayed temporal variability in both CW and PW.
-PW displayed a significant decrease in AOB during the drought period (p = 0.024), as well as sensitivity to temporal variability between sampling points (p = 0.02).
+In contrast, AOB abundances displayed temporal variability in both CW and PW.
+PW displayed a significant decrease in AOB abundances during the drought period (p = 0.024), as well as sensitivity to temporal variability between sampling points (p = 0.02).
 Within this time span, there a significant decrease in AOB abundance between April and October 2018 (Dunn with Bonferroni, p = 0.043).
 Finally, while AOB in CW demonstrated significant temporal variability throughout the sampling period (p = 0.019), there was no significant difference in the AOB abundance between drought and non-drought periods.

-Interestingly, the transcriptomic RT-qPCR method demonstrated divergent trends in AOA and AOB abundance when compared to the DNA-based qPCR results.
-While the qPCR method with DNA samples displayed a significant decrease in PW AOB during the drought period, RT-qPCR analysis of RNA samples from the same time points demonstrated a significant increase in abundance of AOB between April and August 2018 (p = 0.047), and a nearly-significant increase during drought periods (p = 0.059).
-Although AOA in PW was not found to be sensitive to temporal variability via genomic methods, the transcriptomic method revealed (similarly to AOB) a significant increase in abundance between April and August (p = 0.026), in addition to an increase during drought periods (p = 0.018).
-In contrast, CW samples displayed no significant temporal variability in either AOA or AOB abundances when analyzed via transcriptomic methods.
+Interestingly, the RNA-based RT-qPCR demonstrated divergent trends in AOA and AOB abundance when compared to the DNA-based qPCR results.
+RT-qPCR analysis showed a significant increase in abundance of AOB between April and August 2018 (p = 0.047), and a nearly-significant increase during drought periods (p = 0.059) (Fig. 2B).
+Similarly, AOA in PW also showed a significant increase in abundance between April and August (p = 0.026), in addition to an increase during drought periods (p = 0.018).
+In contrast, CW samples displayed no significant temporal variability in either AOA or AOB abundances (Fig. 2B).
 Further, drought was not a significant corollary for either AOA or AOB in the CW site.